-It was the first thing we saw when we arrived in Lyon, trying to find our Airbnb.
+It was the first thing we saw when we arrived in Lyon (trying to find our Airbnb) sitting atop a hill.

 This icon of Lyon is a tribute to the Virgin Mary, it was built in the late 1800s and completed almost 100 years later.
 We learned on the river boat tour that it carries the nickname “upside down elephant” where the church is the body and each of the four towers are the legs.

 The funicular station to the top of the hill was a bit confusing for us at first cause I was certain there was one that went directly to the church but none of the stops seemed to indicate that.
 We went up the quick journey and got off on the first stop with the rest of the crowd hoping it was the right move.
 After a 15 min walk towards the basilique, we finally made it to the gates.
 Turns out, the funicular that goes directly in front of the basilique was down for maintenance – I just completely missed the sign.

 Our goal was to book the roof top tour since I could not figure out how to accomplish this online, so we found the information desk on the oppose side of the church.
 There are only two to three tours a day that permit a maximum of 18 people so it really is limited.
 After going back and forth with a lovely elderly gentlemen struggling with our french, we managed to get in on the 4:15PM tour – mission accomplished.

 From there, we took the opportunity to see the sweeping views of the city below us – a view we looked up at every night we now get to see the reverse.

 Time to get a sneak peek inside the La Basilique Notre Dame de Fourvière before the tour later in the day.

 It was amazingly detailed without being gaudy.
 Maybe it was the lack of in-your-face marble and gold but it worked to come off as elegant.
 We sat for awhile and listened to the service before taking a walk down to the crypt and in the chapel.